MinecraftServerControl/mscs/README.md

 Where `world` is the name of the world you specify, and `port` is the server port (by default, use `25565`).
-`ip` is optional and will be used if you wish to create multiple worlds across different servers.
+`ip` is optional and will be used if you wish to bind a world server to a specific network interface (e.g. `127.0.0.1` to enforce local access only).

 Afterwards, start the server via `mscs start [world]` where `world` is the name of the world.
 The world will then shut down because you have to accept the EULA.